lorcanrae/rl-900-website/README.md

 The Dueling DQN model differs in architecture from the DQN model by splitting the output, **Q**, into two separate parts, the value function **V(s)** and the advantage function **A(s, a)**.
 The value function function tells us how much reward we will collect from a given state **s**, and the advantage function tells us how much better one action is compared to other actions.
-In splitting these layers out, states containing more *importance* to long term reward can be weighted more heavily.
+In splitting the layers out into value and advantage, states containing more *importance* to long term reward can be weighted more heavily.

 <p align="center">
   <img width="800" height="600" src="https://github.com/lorcanrae/rl-900-website/blob/master/saved_media/dqn-dueldqn-model-arch.png?raw=true">